Kreitech/active_service/README.md

 ## Usage

-`ActiveService` defines the concept of `operation`.
-An operation is a method that will run some business function, for example creating a user.
-ActiveServices don't have state.
+`ActiveService` introduces the concept of `operation`.
+An operation is a method that will run some business logic, for example creating a user.

+__Note:__ ActiveServices don't have state.

 ### operation